vartolas/rejuvenate/README.md

 - Chart.js (for creating bar graphs)

 ### phase 2
-- Mongoose, MongoDb, Cloudinary (for all our database operations)
+- Mongoose, MongoDB, Cloudinary (for all our database operations)
 - Express session (for maintaining user log in sessions)
 - Body parser (for json middleware parsing of requests)